Ranks & Roles

 Cadet → Recruit

-• Test: Complete Forge (30 days) + first fitness benchmark
+• Test: Complete Forge First fitness benchmark

 • Fee: £49 test fee